Jonathan Fox-Haines

 • Artificial Intelligence: Streamline your organization’s processes with machine learning and other AI tools designed to automate workflows.

-• Imaging and Data Capture: Convert paper and electronic documents into functional data through sophisticated optical character recognition (OCR) and intelligent character recognition (ICR) software that can be fed directly into your ERP, medical claims, or billing system.
+• Imaging and Medical Bill Data Capture: Convert paper and electronic documents into functional data through sophisticated optical character recognition (OCR) and intelligent character recognition (ICR) software that can be fed directly into your ERP, medical claims, or billing system.

 • Enrollment Form Processing: Increase the speed and accuracy of processing enrollment forms and accompanying payments, while reallocating resources to core business functions.